 As Charlie was finishing up.
 The hobos stumbled in looking worse for wear.
 It turns out they had endured the nonexistent moor footpath further than I. As a result, they spent the entire day on the moor.
 When they finally found a way out, a couple of farmers took pity on them and drove them to the Black Bull.
 I bought a round.

-The young hobos’ names are Hector and Felix.
+The young hobos’ names were Hector and Felix.
 They were not homeless, just road weary.
 Both were very intelligent, kind and curious.
 One was in his third year of medical school.
-They love music and impressed me with the breadth of their musical tastes and knowledge.
+They loved music and impressed me with the breadth of their musical tastes and knowledge.

 The Black Bull is a solid pub.
 It’s the only place in Reeth that has tequila.
 On previous trips to the pub, I was amused by the overly terse woman behind the bar.
 A truly sour person.
 The caricature of some old barmaid.
 She was not there that night but when I asked the bartender about the grumpy bartender, he blurted out her name before I finished my sentence.
 We both laughed.